• Support and encouragement throughout stay

 • Sleep in with the baby at night and settling after night feeds or giving a night bottle

 • Keeping the baby’s layette and equipment in order, dealing with laundry and bottle preparation

 • Help find out about local facilities and classes for mum and baby

 • Help adjust to new lifestyle

 • Offer advice on travel, play, clothes etc. for the first year

-Maternity Nurses are self-employed and therefore responsible for their own taxes and national insurance contributions.
+Maternity Nurse Practitioners are self-employed and therefore responsible for their own taxes and national insurance contributions.